1970 Atlantic hurricane season: Hurricane Celia

-Hurricane Eight
+August hurricane

 A tropical depression developed off the west coast of Africa on August 7, with organized convection and banding features.
 A day later, the depression passed south of Cabo Verde as it moved across the tropical Atlantic.
 On August 10, it intensified into a tropical storm, after the thunderstorms became more concentrated.
 However, a Hurricane Hunters flight two days later observed a weak system, suggesting the storm weakened back to a tropical depression.
 While approaching the Lesser Antilles, the depression turned to the northwest and re-intensified back into a tropical storm, with hurricane-force wind gusts north of the center.
 Late on August 14, the circulation opened into a trough.
 On August 15, a circulation reformed, and the system became a tropical depression again as it bypassed the eastern Bahamas.
 A day later, the system re-intensified into a compact tropical storm while turning northward.
 On August 17, the storm made landfalls along the Outer Banks of North Carolina, first on Atlantic Beach and later at Rodanthe.
 As the storm accelerated northeastward, it intensified into a hurricane, with peak winds of 80 mph (130 km/h), based on the well-defined eye and a report from a nearby ship.
 On August 18, the system became extratropical south of Newfoundland, and subsequently it slowed and shifted its track back to the south, only to resume an easterly track on August 21.
 Late on August 24, the former hurricane dissipated north of the Azores.

 Along the coast of North Carolina, higher than normal tides capsized about 20 boats, including a 68 ft yacht.
 At Salvo, where the tide may have reached 4 ft above normal, boardwalks and camping equipment were damaged at the campgrounds.
 Heavy squalls produced winds as strong as 75 mph (120 km/h) in Atlantic Beach.
 Minor wind damage was reported in Atlantic Beach and Morehead City, primarily limited to some trees, power lines, roof shingles, television antennas, and signs.
 From North Carolina to Maryland, lifeguards made dozens of rescues.
 Four drowning deaths occurred, with two in North Carolina and two in Virginia.